panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 loadESModule();
 ```

-I recommend as much as possible to avoid mixing module formats.
+I recommend as much as possible to avoid mixing module formats because it is confusing.

 ## 5. ECMAScript modules and Node.js environment